Elm Park (stadium)

 Elm Park was a football stadium in the West Reading district of Reading, Berkshire, England.
-The stadium was the home of Reading Football Club from 1896 to 1998, when they moved to the new Madejski Stadium.
+The stadium was the home of Reading Football Club from 1896 to 1998, when the club moved to the new Madejski Stadium.

 History

+Early years

 In 1889, Reading were unable to continue playing at Coley Park as W.B.
 Monck (the local squire) no longer allowed football due to "rowdyism [by] the rougher elements".
 With club membership exceeding 300 by the time the club went professional in 1895, Reading required a proper ground.
 A meeting the following year determined that funding would be difficult. £20 was donated by J.C.
 Fidler, on the proviso that "no liquors were to be sold" on site.
 The rest of the cost was financed through donations by wealthy supporters, as well as one large individual donation.
 A former gravel pit in West Reading was identified as the site and the area was leased from Councillor Jesse.

 The first game at Elm Park was held on 5 September 1896 between Reading and the A. Roston Bourke XI, named after honorary secretary of the Referees' Association Arthur Roston Bourke.
 The visitors were a scratch team from Holloway College and thus not registered with the Football Association.
 The match was abandoned due to torrential weather when Reading were leading 7–1. £44 was taken on the gate, with an attendance of approximately 2,500.
 After the match, Reading were fined £5 and suspended for playing against an unregistered team.

 In 1908, the club's annual general meeting proposed moving to a new ground near Reading railway station.
 A board meeting the following year decided that the move would not be possible, as "there was no chance of a move to the ground near to the GWR railway stations due to the actions of the Great Western Railway".